You changed your whole offer because someone told you it needed to be more real.

 So what?
 What does that actually do for them?

-Level 2: The Deeper Why
+Level Two: The Deeper Why

 "It gives me confidence that I can go back to work.
 It proves I still have value.
 It helps me provide for my family."

 Okay, we're getting warmer.
 But let's go one more layer.
+So what?
+What does THAT really do for them?

-Level 3: The 3 AM Thought
+Level Three: The 3 AM Thought

 "It means I'm not invisible.
 I'm not washed up.
 I still matter.
 I can still create the life I want."